lazynessmind/c-things/readme.md

 #### hex

 - takes a decimal number and converts it to hex.
+- Note: I know the props of `printf`

 ```shell
 > .\hex.exe 255